How can I track online bookings using Google Tag Manager? (updated for Google Consent Mode V2)

 3 steps to easily integrate conversion tracking within the Shore booking engine

-Important: We strongly recommend implementing a GDPR-compliant cookie banner compatible with Google Consent Mode V2.
-Otherwise, you won’t be able to fully use Google Analytics and Google Ads.
+Important: We strongly recommend implementing a GDPR-compliant cookie banner that is compatible with Google Consent Mode V2.
+Otherwise, you will not be able to use Google Analytics and Google Ads to their full extent.

-To simplify the integration, we’ve included a template for the Cookiebot cookie banner in this tutorial.
-Please click on this link to create a Cookiebot account, so we can easily access your account if you need additional support from our tracking specialist.
+To facilitate integration, we have included a template of the Cookiebot cookie banner in this tutorial.
+Please click on this link to sign up so that we can easily access your account if you need further assistance from our tracking specialist.

 A Google Tag Manager container must be installed on your website.
-If you do not have a GTM container please create one and install it on your website
+If you do not yet have a GTM container, please create one and install it on your website.

-For iframe-based integrations such as a Floating Button or website iframe, there's no need to insert the GTM ID into the booking engine.
-Instead, booking events must be tracked on the parent website.
+For iframe-based setups — like the floating button or an embedded iframe on your website — there is no need to insert a GTM ID into the booking flow.
+Instead, all booking events must be tracked directly on your main website (the parent page).

-You now have the option to import a pre-installed container with all the Google tags, triggers, and variables that can be used for the Shore booking engine.
-Once you import the tracking template, you only need to add your own IDs and website URL, as described below.
-Your tracking will work immediately!
+You can now import a ready-made container that includes all Google tags, triggers, and variables for the Shore booking engine.
+After importing the tracking template, simply add your own IDs and website URL as described below—and your tracking will be up and running right away!

-- If you want to learn how to import a container into Google Tag Manager, please read this article.
+• If you want to know how to import a container into Google Tag Manager, please read this article

-- When you’re ready, just download this JSON file (right-click and save the file).
-After downloading, you need to import this file into your Google Tag Manager workspace, where you manage all your tags for your website and Shore.
+• When you’re ready, simply download this JSON file (right-click and choose “Save file”).
+Once downloaded, import it into your Google Tag Manager workspace, where you manage all tags for both your website and Shore.

 Important: Please review your tags and variables to add your own Google IDs and website domains.
-The JSON file is only a template and must be adapted to your own properties (website, Measurement ID, Facebook pixel ID...)
+The downloaded file is only a template and must be customized to your own properties.

 Google Ads Conversion Linker tag